 Figure 2.
 The proposed self-supervised learning framework and model performance tested on Hurricanes Harvey and Florence

 In summary, this work maps heterogeneous urban floods with a high resolution based on self-supervised object-based image analysis, enabling real-time flood map production without time-consuming annotation of training data, and was published on J-STARS.
 Please click here for early access.

 - Peng B., Huang Q., Vongkusolkit J., Gao S., Wright D., Fang Z. and Qiang Y., 2021.
 Urban Flood Mapping with Bi-temporal Multispectral Imagery via a Self-supervised Learning Framework.
 IEEE Journal of Selected Topics in Applied Earth Observations and Remote Sensing. doi: 10.1109/JSTARS.2020.3047677.

 The road is long, and there is much more work to do.
-Next, we will focus on the self-supervised remote sensing image representation learning informed by geospatial principles for object-based image analysis (led by Bo), as well as explore pixel-wise remote sensing image segmentation models (led by Jamp) to obtain better accuracy and efficiency in real-time flood mapping.
+Next, we will focus on the self-supervised remote sensing image representation learning informed by geospatial principles for object-based image analysis, as well as explore pixel-wise remote sensing image segmentation models to obtain better accuracy and efficiency in real-time flood mapping.